 Top with the sliced chicken and drizzle generously with Dijon mustard vinaigrette.
 Serve immediately.

 - Let the chicken rest before slicing.
-Five minutes of resting time lets the juices redistribute through the meat.
-Skip this step and you'll lose all of that flavorful moisture to your cutting board.
+Five minutes lets the juices redistribute through the meat.
+Skip it and that moisture ends up on your cutting board instead of in the chicken.

 - Prep your toppings ahead of time.
 Hard boiled eggs and cooked bacon can be made up to three days in advance and stored in the fridge.
-This makes weeknight assembly incredibly fast.
+It makes weeknight assembly fast.

 - Dress the salad right before serving.
 The Dijon vinaigrette will wilt the greens if it sits too long.
-Dress it just before you're ready to eat, or serve the dressing on the side so everyone can add their own.
+Dress it just before eating, or serve the dressing on the side so everyone can add their own.

 - Season every layer.
-A little pinch of flaky salt over the avocado and tomatoes goes a long way.
-Don't rely on the dressing alone to season the whole salad.
+A pinch of flaky salt over the avocado and tomatoes goes a long way.
+Don't rely on the vinaigrette to season the whole salad on its own.

 FAQ

-Absolutely!
-Baking is a great option when the grill isn't available.
-Preheat your oven to 425°F. Place the marinated chicken breasts in a lightly greased baking dish and bake for 22 to 25 minutes, or until the internal temperature reaches 165°F. For a little color on top, broil for the last 2 to 3 minutes.
-Let it rest before slicing, just like you would with grilled chicken.
+Yes.
+Preheat the oven to 425°F. Place the marinated chicken breasts in a lightly greased baking dish and bake for 22 to 25 minutes, or until the internal temperature reaches 165°F. Broil for the last 2 to 3 minutes for color, then let it rest before slicing, just like you would off the grill.

-You can, but we'd really encourage you to try our Dijon mustard vinaigrette.
-It echoes the flavors of the honey mustard marinade and pulls the whole salad together in a way that store-bought just can't replicate.
+You can, but I'd really encourage you to make the Dijon mustard vinaigrette.
+It echoes the flavors in the honey mustard marinade and pulls the whole salad together in a way store-bought can't replicate.
 It takes five minutes and one jar.
-We promise it's worth it.

 More easy Summer Dinners